I’m thinking of starting my own business here in Greensboro. How do I get started?

 How do I sell my product and/or services to the City?

-To get information on how to sell to the City, start by visiting the Small & Emerging Businesses office.
+To get information on how to sell to the City, start by visiting the Doing Business with the City section of the Business Resources page.